AvelaNkanini/Ithemba-CDSS-Diagnosis-Model/README.md

 ### Cancer Prediction API (FastAPI + XGBoost)
 ---
-This project provides a machine learning API built with FastAPI for predicting cancer types based on user-provided symptoms.
+This project provides a **Machine Learning API** built with FastAPI for predicting cancer types based on user-provided symptoms.
 It uses an XGBoost classifier and includes a pre-trained model for demonstration purposes.

 #### Features